MehrajPatel/CCA131/cca175/attempt1/problem9/README.md

 ## Output:
   * Save to directory "/user/training/problem9/solution".
   * The output file should be in parquet format.
 No compression is needed.
-  * Spark SQL read from avro file and filter with some column, and then write to text with tab as delimiter
+  * Spark SQL read from avro file and filter with some column, and then write as parquet file.